AaltoSciComp/python-for-scicomp/content/cython.rst

    `cimport numpy` needs access to Numpy C-headers which are usually included in Python distributions.
 This usually works out of the box for Jupyter notebooks.
-However, if using the command line `cythonize` tool you may need to manually set include paths for the C compiler knows where to find the headers.
+However, if using the command line `cythonize` tool you may need to manually set include paths for the C compiler.
    Refer to `the docs <https://cython.readthedocs.io/en/latest/src/userguide/numpy_tutorial.html#compilation>`__ for more details.

 .. callout::